 There are other eligibility criteria which campuses must also fulfill that are simply outlined in the project summaries which must be completed for consideration.
 Key project eligibility criteria include:

-Using their STARS or ACUPCC data, campuses can readily estimate the total CO2 reductions that might qualify for Chevrolet funding using the Excel Templates.
-Chevrolet is open to consider funding purchases over several years, spanning mid-2011 through December 2014.
-Chevrolet is willing to pay premium in terms of $/ton over the prevailing voluntary carbon market pricing.
+Using their STARS or ACUPCC data, campuses can readily estimate the total CO2 reductions that might qualify for carbon credit funding using the Excel Templates.
+Chevrolet was open to consider funding purchases over several years, spanning mid-2011 through December 2014 and paid a premium in terms of $/ton over the prevailing voluntary carbon market pricing.
+Going forward, inquiries from campuses can be made to Second Nature to explore future funding prospects.

 VALUE TO CAMPUSES

 What’s the incentive for campuses?
 Carbon funding can contribute 5-25% of the incremental capital needed to deliver clean energy efficiency performances at this level of leadership.
 The monies are designed to reward top performing campuses and to help expand their clean energy efficiency and climate performance.
-Chevrolet believes that having a compelling business case will spur campus clean energy leadership.
+Chevrolet, its participating campuses, USGBC and Second Nature believe that having a compelling business case will spur campus clean energy leadership.

 Several pilot projects have already established such business case and have discovered their projects were well worth putting forward:

 Using their STARS or ACUPCC data, campuses can readily estimate the total CO2 reductions that might qualify for Chevrolet funding using the Excel Template.
-Chevrolet is open to consider funding purchases over several years, spanning mid-2011 through December 2014.
-Chevrolet is willing to pay premium in terms of $/ton over the prevailing voluntary carbon market pricing.
+Chevrolet was open to consider funding purchases over several years, spanning mid-2011 through December 2014 and to pay premium in terms of $/ton over the prevailing voluntary carbon market pricing.
+Going forward, inquiries from campuses can be made to Second Nature to explore future funding prospects.

 Campus Precedents: Learning from other Campus Leaders:

-Chevrolet has already funded several campus clean energy pilot projects, which have used the new methodology to secure Chevrolet’s funding to support their GHG leadership.
-See below to learn more about why and how the partnerships worked:
+Chevrolet has already funded eleven campus clean energy projects, nine of which were campus wide projects, which have used the new VCS methodology to secure Chevrolet’s funding to support their GHG leadership.
+See below to learn more about why and how these partnerships worked:

 1. The Ball State University Story